 Casting In The Wind

 A friend of mine is fond of saying that if you don’t learn to fish in the wind in Montana, you’ll fish two days a year.
 Now, he may be guilty of slight exaggeration, but his point is well taken.
 Wind is a fact of life in the West.
-If you’re going to fish out here, at some point you’ll find yourself doing it in the wind.
-I often field questions from visiting anglers about what adjustments to make when the winds start blowing.
+If you’re going to fish out here, at some point you’ll be doing it in the wind.
+I often field questions from visiting anglers about what adjustments are necessary when the winds start blowing.

 The answer is simple: increase your line speed.
 All else being equal, the faster a line moves, the more energy it carries.
 And more energy is exactly what’s necessary to offset the effects of wind.